mayahuang2018/Mongo-Scraper/README.md

        $(document).ready(function(){
          $('.modal').modal();
        });
 #### Then it just became quite difficult for me to show added notes to a saved article.
-I've asked TA Adam and Meguel, and my online tutor about this issue, but none of them know how to solve it.
+I've asked TA Adam and Meguel and my online tutor about this issue, but none of them know how to solve it.
 As a result, I stopped here.